kacpersienkiewicz/Blackjack/README.md

 The project is also pretty modular, since you can avoid some of the trickier aspects (splitting, insurance, a GUI, any online capabilities) for later and still have a functioning terminal game.

-This repository should include a version of blackjack in every programming language I am interested int, possible in multiple versions (an OOP or functional version, for example).
+This repository should include a version of blackjack in every programming language I am interested in, possibly in multiple versions (an OOP or functional version, for example).